 There’s a reason shoes are the known as a girl’s best friend: They can take an outfit from a six to a ten in seconds, help us to run faster, or to look taller and slimmer.
 When it comes to wedding shoes there are a myriad options: Casual or glam, budget or bank busting, classic or wacky.
+At Visions of View, Essex wedding photographers we have you covered!
 Here are some useful things to consider when choosing bridal shoes… and some handy tips to boot!

 While many ladies dream of Carrie Bradshaw’s shoe collection, others simply won’t or can’t justify spending a month’s rent on a pair of new Loubs for their wedding.

 Some brides see their wedding shoes as an heirloom to treasure and hand down to their daughters.
 Others simply want a beautiful pair of bridal shoes for the day.
 Don’t fall into the trap of buying super expensive shoes if they aren’t really your thing.
 Ultimately brides want to feel comfortable and look great – in my experience this is achieved equally well with a £25 pair of shoes as a £2,500 pair.

 Remember to factor shoes into your overall wedding budget.
 JJ’s house bridal range is a favourite with many brides as they are purse friendly and cater to a most tastes.
 Prefer to splash a little more cash?
 Net-a-Porter has it covered, carrying designers such as Jimmy Choo, Christian Louboutin, Aquazzura and Miu Miu.

 Could you run a marathon in 5 inch stilettos or are you more trainers and flats?

 Is your wedding in a stately home or a field?